-Equality of opportunity, understood as the idea that individuals' chances of economic success should not depend on their family's economic status-is widely agreed to be important.
-But surprisingly little is said about why this should be so.
-This chapter and the next will be devoted to investigating this question.
+${\it Keywords:}~$ equality of opportunity, procedural fairness, ability, discrimination, affirmative action morally important.
+But surprisingly little is said about why this is so.
+In this chapter and the next I will investigate this question.
 My aim will be to identify the complex mixture of moral ideas involved in the idea of equality of opportunity and to examine the relations between them, thus providing a moral anatomy of this topic.
 I will be particularly concerned with the degree to which the various considerations supporting equality of opportunity are themselves egalitarian, and with the ideas of equality that they involve.